-If we consider a startup to be a plant and the entrepreneur to be the farmer, the idea is the seed.
+If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

-Now, if the venture must be undertaken by a new farmer, he’d require external funding to –
+Now, if a new farmer must undertake the venture, he’d require external funding to –

 - Get the seed and test it before sowing